Gristydesigns/elegance-salon/README.md

 - Images from salon were delayed so many images were the older ones.
 - Balsamiq wireframe was not flexible and would use another system next time.

-###Testing
+### Testing

 -   [Find unclosed tags](https://aliciaramirez.com/closing-tags-checker/) was used to verify correct tags.
+I used this tool to ensure that the correct tags were inserted and that code flows correctly.
+This was a valuable resource as a student, accuracy and resourcful on your time.
 -   [W3S validator](https://validator.w3.org/nu/#textarea) to ensure code has no errors.
+The validator highlighted the code that was not working; enabled me to clean the code and then research when required to fix problems.
+This i learnt I need to do more regularly as a student.
+Adding this as a git commit
--   Initial testing identified telephone coding as an issue.
+-   Initial testing identified telephone coding as an issue. through investigation i realised there was no requirement for meta links in the header.
+-   Photo quality was a challenge. some issues were resolved through reducing the file size to ensure the speed of the website was good.
+I used the audit tester on chrome to ensure speed of the website was good; this resource is essential in a competitive market of keeping the clients attention on the site. if site is slow; new research shows we scroll and have less patients to wait.
+-   Testing with client group informed structural changes such as more images and more emphasis on section dividers in a sensitive way to keep the flow of the site.
+Using the shadow effect offered me a great solution.
 -   I tested the website Google Chrome and Safari.
 I was always using Google Chrome and found no issues when using this browser.
 -   The website worked to the normal standard on Mozilla Firefox as well.
 So far, so good.
+-   Slack group also tested the site and highlighted gutter to right side of site; issues which got resolved through css.

-##Media and Content
+## Media and Content

 - The text, images have been part of the marketing strategy and are still in development.

 - Some of the images have been taken from the old site, some from social media.

-###Acknowledgements
+### Acknowledgements

 -   I would like to say thank you to my mentor.[Simen Daehlin]("https://www.github.com/Eventyret") his support and encouragement has been a great source of help and more importantly humour!.
 -   The Salon for sharing their images for this project.